LLNL/RAJA/docs/sphinx/user_guide/feature/loop_basic.rst

 Complex Loops (RAJA::kernel)
 ----------------------------

-A ``RAJA::kernel`` template provides ways to transform and execute arbitrary loop nests and other complex kernels.
+A ``RAJA::kernel`` template provides ways to compose and execute arbitrary loop nests and other complex kernels.
 To introduce the RAJA *kernel* interface, consider a (N+1)-level C-style loop nest::